Katarina-Kovacova/weather_app_cli/README.md

-The app utilises an Open weather API to obtain weather data from a selected city, adding new locations into a .json file.
+The app utilizes an API to fetch real-time weather conditions from any location specified by the user.